AnthonyBloomer/smartmove-api/README.md

 The Smartmove API includes rate limiting.
 The API allows 2,000 requests per day and 100 requests per hour.

+## Authentication

+Smartmove requires authentication.
+To use the Smartmove API, you must include an API key when loading the API.
+Please note this feature is disabled by default when running the API locally.

 ## Online Demo

 Currently migrating from local machine to Heroku and right now is incomplete